 Conclusions of the Business Design Analysis

 The value proposition of receiving something free of charge has always been very attractive and the freemium approach is an expectation of most users of web-based services.
 The demand generated at a price of zero is many times higher than the demand generated at any other price point.
-The questions is how does an organization that offers free products or services generate revenues, when they offer them for free.
+The questions are how does an organization that offers free products or services generate revenues, when they offer them for free.
 Part of the answer is that the costs of offering certain services and products, such as online web and storage services, have fallen dramatically.

 There are several known patterns that make integrating free products and services a viable business model option.
 Each pattern has its own characteristics but they all have one thing in common: at least one customer segment continuously benefits from the free-of charge offer.
 In this section we look at two of these patterns: free offer based on multi-sided platforms and free basic services with optional premium services (the so-called freemium model, which provides basic services free of charge and premium services for a fee).